javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 <br />

 ## Acknowledgments

 Some parts of this guide wouldn't be possible without the help of the [Vanilla OS Discord Community](https://discord.gg/vanilla-os-1023243680829681704), so I would like to thank:
 - Feng Lengshun for making me discover Home Manager.
 - "Monster" for letting me know how to initialize Nix in Vanilla OS.
-- "Monster" and Pulkit Krishna for showing me how to add a cursor theme in Vanilla OS.
+- "Monster" and Pulkit Krishna for showing me how to add a cursor theme for the system in Vanilla OS (avoid abroot when possible).

 <br />